msabramo/kallithea/docs/setup.rst

 First, you will need to create a Kallithea configuration file.
 Run the following command to do this::

-    paster make-config Kallithea production.ini
+    paster make-config Kallithea my.ini

-- This will create the file `production.ini` in the current directory.
+- This will create the file `my.ini` in the current directory.
 This configuration file contains the various settings for Kallithea, e.g proxy port, email settings, usage of static files, cache, celery settings and logging.

 Next, you need to create the databases used by Kallithea.
-I recommend that you use postgresql or sqlite (default).
-If you choose a database other than the default ensure you properly adjust the db url in your production.ini configuration file to use this other database.
+It is recommended to use postgresql or sqlite (default).
+If you choose a database other than the default ensure you properly adjust the db url in your my.ini configuration file to use this other database.
 Kallithea currently supports postgresql, sqlite and mysql databases.
 Create the database by running the following command::

-    paster setup-db production.ini
+    paster setup-db my.ini

 This will prompt you for a "root" path.
 This "root" path is the location where Kallithea will store all of its repositories on the current machine.
 After